About arc42

 Portability

 4.4.
-Organizational Decisions
+Organizational decisions

 To organize ourselves well and ensure work proceeds without issues, we have agreed upon the following team rules.

 4.4.1.
-Code and Task Management (GitHub)
+Code and task management (GitHub)

 • Main Branch (master): The master branch always contains the definitive and functional version of the project.
 We only add changes here when we are sure they work well.